greergan/how_fast_is_server/README.md

 # how_fast_is_server
-Simple multi-threaded HTTP client to measure HTTPD server throughput
+Simple multi-threaded HTTP client to measure HTTPD server throughput.

+This project requires => make, a C compiler and libcurl.